AviatrixSystems/Docs/HowTos/transit_dmz_vendors.rst

 For the profile role created in the previous step, edit the profile to enable Report, Configuration, Operation Requests and Commit for the tab XML API.
 This allows the Aviatrix Controller to update the relevant route entries the PAN interfaces.

+Go to Device -> Setup -> Management Interface Settings, as shown below.

 |pan_role_profile|